kjelloh/advent_of_code_2025/docs/scripts/scripts.md

 A BFS (breath first search) would be good for finding the shortest path.

 - A BSF can exit early.
 A DFS exit 'late' (at end found)
+- A BFS grow in memory while expanding (must track all examined paths) (BFS requires holding all frontier paths, which grows exponentially)
+- A DFS grow in stack but only current path at any time
+- DFS may need a per-path visited set (to block against cycles) (Not the global visited you use in BFS.)

+# day 11 part 2

+We have a graph of connected devices and wants to count all paths from start to end that also passes through two specific devices 'dac' and 'fft'.

+How can we solve this problem?

+It seems we shall count the 'end' only if we have encountered the wanted devices on the way?

+- Keep a state on our way
+- Mark in the state when we find the required devices
+- At end, count it only of both devices was marked as found getting there

+Or, we can divide the search to sub-searches going through 'dac' and 'fft' in any order?

+- Count the patsh start -> fft -> dac -end plus start -> dac -> fft -> end

+I tested the 'flag' approach but observed the following:

+- The search space is HUGE!
+  (Keeps hitting end miljon of times never passing 'dac' nor 'fft')

+I ran some diagnostics on the graph.

+- Devices (vertices) V:574 and connections (edges) E:1650
+- Shortest path 'svr' -> 'out' = 29
+- Shortest path 'fft' -> 'dac' = 15
+- Shortest path 'dac' -> 'fft' = -1

+AHA!
+The signal goes from fft to dac (not the orher way around).
+And the shortest path is 15 connections.

+Darn!
+Thats it :).
+All we need now is:

+- Shortest path 'svr' -> 'fft' = 8
+- Shortest path 'dac' -> 'out' = 9

+So shortes path is svr - 8 -> fft - 15 -> dac - 9 -> out = 1080?

+On the other hand - No!

+- Multiplying the path count for each sub-path works ONLY if the sub-paths are independent.

+I tried and Aoc told me my answer was *too low* indicating we have more ways to get from start to end.

 # day 10 part 1